jazellemaira/MIDI-Piano/README.md

 <br />

 > [!IMPORTANT]
-> Currently only playable with a physical keyboard.
+> + Works best with a physical keyboard.
+> + Turn the ringer on when trying on mobile.

 <br />